Live in Buenos Aires (Coldplay album)

 Live in Buenos Aires is the fifth live album by British rock band Coldplay.
 It was recorded on 14 and 15 November 2017 in La Plata, the final concerts of the A Head Full of Dreams Tour.
 The release happened on 7 December 2018 along with Live in São Paulo, which was filmed on 7 and 8 November 2017.
-Together, they make up for the band's ninth compilation, The Butterfly Package, a set that also includes the Coldplay: A Head Full of Dreams film, a career-spanning documentary directed by Mat Whitecross.
+They are assembled into the band's ninth compilation, The Butterfly Package, a set that also includes the Coldplay: A Head Full of Dreams film, a career-spanning documentary directed by Mat Whitecross.
 This release marked the first time one of the band's concerts was released in full.

 Packaging

 Icelandic artist Kristjana S. Williams was responsible for creating the package's artwork.
 It was made available as a two-DVD/two-CD set and a two-DVD/three gold vinyl set, both of them are labelled as The Butterfly Package.
 A two-CD set featuring Live in Buenos Aires on its own was also made available along with a download and streaming release.
 The Live in São Paulo film, on the other hand, can only be downloaded or bought as part of the compilation album.